muammar/mkchromecast/README.md

 * faac.
 * ffmpeg (optional).
 * avconv (optional).
-* py_getch (optional if you want to control the volume of the Google cast device).
 * PyQt5 (optional if you want to use the system tray menu).

 Install